dariak153/yolo_detect_candy/README.md

 Triton Inference Server takes care of model deployment with many out-of-the-box benefits, like a GRPC and HTTP interface, automatic scheduling on multiple GPUs, shared memory (even on GPU), dynamic server-side batching, health metrics and memory resource management.

-There are no additional dependencies needed to run this deployment, except a working docker daemon with GPU support.

 ## Export TensorRT

 See https://github.com/WongKinYiu/yolov7#export for more info.